[As of September 30, 2024]

 In addition, in light of the importance of human resource strategies for increasing corporate value over the mid-to long-term, companies should present its policies for human resource development and internal environment development to ensure diversity, as well as the status of their implementation.

-* The Company discloses the latest numbers, such as the numbers and percentages of relevant employees, on its website.
+For the latest numbers, such as the numbers and percentages of relevant employees, please refer to the Company’s website.

-The Company has set a target to raise the percentage of women among managers to 11% by March 2024.
+The Company has set a target to raise the percentage of women among managers to 14% by March 2027. - Promotion of employees with foreign nationality to core positions

-As for promotion to core positions, the Company has set a target to raise the number of employees with foreign nationality in senior core positions above the current situation by FY 2024.
+The Company has set a target to raise the number of employees with foreign nationality among managers above the current situation by FY 2024. - Mid-career hires for core positions

 The Company secures a certain number of mid-career hires every year based on expectations for them to be immediately productive.

-As for promotion to core positions, the Company has set a target to raise the number of mid-career hires (full-time employee only) in senior core positions above the current situation by FY 2024.
+In addition, the Company has set a target to raise the number of mid-career hires (full-time employee only) hired as managers above the current situation by FY 2024.

 The Company is engaged in a variety of initiatives centered on the three pillars of strengthening specialty, supporting career development and enhancing fundamental capabilities based on enjoying growth, the culture of improving each other and the mindset of autonomy and embracing challenge.
 The Company aims to be “a model company for human resource development where every person shines and realizes careers leveraging their specialties” while embracing the challenge of learning and enjoying growth.